 - Construction of Structures: Will you need to build any structure, even a small platform, to conduct your research?
 Could you co-locate on an existing platform nearby?
 If you must build a structure or platform, specify in your permit request where it will be located (for example: on or in a slough, hammock, tree island, Florida Bay, or other area.
 If another area, please specify).
 Specify as well whether or not this structure will be generally visible to the public from a main paved road, viewing platform, or boardwalk.

 - Collection of Samples: Will you be conducting any sampling in your research?
 If so, you will need to specify in your permit request the nature of the collection of study materials and any disturbances that will occur as a result of that collection (for example: collection of soil samples and related ground disturbance).

 If your research involves any such issues, you are advised to contact the park research permit coordinator regarding your study to facilitate your application.
 The coordinator may request that you provide detailed information of the type listed below:

-Be advised that renewal of permits may be delayed if previous deliverables have not been received by the park research permit coordinator.
+Be advised that renewal of permits may be delayed if previous have not been received by the park research permit coordinator.